 Unusual Enrollment History Appeal Policy and Procedure

-Students who are coded by the Federal Processor as 359 on the FAFSA and have not received a Pell grant with us, or who are a code 360 and did not successfully complete course work during the valid academic year in which they also received a Pell grant, will be required to submit a letter of explanation and appropriate documentation for review by a financial aid advisor.
+Students who are coded by the federal processor as 359 on the FAFSA and have not received a federal Pell grant and/or a Federal Direct Subsidized/Unsubsidized loan with us, or who are a code 360 and did not successfully complete course work during the valid academic year in which they also received a Pell grant and/or a Federal Direct Subsidized/Unsubsidized loan, will be required to submit a letter of explanation and appropriate documentation for review by a financial aid advisor.

-- Write a letter to the financial aid office which describes why academic credit was not earned during any period in which you received a Pell grant and didn’t successfully complete your courses/studies.
+- Write a letter to the financial aid office which describes why academic credit was not earned during any period in which you received a Pell grant and/or a Federal Direct Subsidized/Unsubsidized loan and didn’t successfully complete your courses/studies.
 This letter should include how the circumstance that led to your academic difficulties has been resolved and the steps you have taken to ensure your own academic success.
 This letter serves to inform the financial aid office of your previous situation and show that you are ready and able to achieve academic requirements.

 - Obtain third-party documentation of your situation from a physician, psychologist or other source approved by the financial aid office.
 The documentation serves as independent verification of your circumstances.
 While a letter from a family member is generally not sufficient, hospital discharge papers, a letter from your employer, a police report or documentation from a human services agency may suffice.

 - Submit the above two items to the financial aid office.
 Keep a copy for your records.

 - Verify that your situation meets federal requirements and that appropriate documentation of the extenuating circumstance has been included.